-- issues or don't live near a therapist.

-- work or are unable to meet during normal business hours.

-- makes it hard to leave home or travel.

-- Talking in person makes you feel nervous or uncomfortable.

-- and internet connection.
+- You have transportation issues or don't live near a therapist. - You can't take time away from work or are unable to meet during normal business hours. - You have a disability that makes it hard to leave home or travel. - ♂ Talking in person makes you feel nervous or uncomfortable. - You have a reliable device and internet connection.